panggi/panggi.com/_posts/articles/2014-12-07-loxodo-an-opensource-password-safe-v3-compatible-password-vault.md

 ---
 layout: post
-title: "Loxodo: An Open Source Password Safe V3 Compatible Password Vault"
+title: "Loxodo: an open source Password Safe V3 compatible password vault"
 modified:
 categories: articles
 excerpt: "Loxodo is a multi-platform open source software written in python for managing your passwords securely and based on Bruce Schneier's Password Safe"